-Forensic CAMHS (FCAMHS) "supports a range of agencies and professionals in addressing the mental health and risk management needs of young people presenting with high risk behaviours.
+Forensic CAMHS (FCAMHS) "supports a range of agencies and professionals in addressing the mental health and risk management needs of young people presenting with high-risk behaviours.
 This is conducted through clinical consultations and specialist assessments.
 This will often include young people in the criminal justice system, prison and secure care.
-This service should be delivered on a regional basis with links to and from the National Secure Inpatient Psychiatric Service" (Scottish Government, 2020), however FCAMHS is only currently available in Greater Glasgow and Clyde.
-The proposed inpatient service, Foxgrove (NSAIS) for Scotland, is due to open in 2024, and will provide inpatient care for twelve 12-18-year-olds who have complex difficulties and need a high level of care.
+This service should be delivered on a regional basis with links to and from the National Secure Inpatient Psychiatric Service" (Scottish Government, 2020).
+FCAMHS is only currently available in Greater Glasgow and Clyde however a pilot is underway widening it's provision to the West of Scotland using a 'hub and spoke' model.
+The proposed inpatient service, Foxgrove (NSAIS) for Scotland, will provide inpatient care for up to four 12-18-year-olds who have complex difficulties, need a high level of care, and present a significant risk of harm to others.

-The wider Independent Forensic Mental Health Review (2021) - 'The Barron Review' - recommended the creation of a single national forensic mental health system and a new

-NHS Board for forensic mental health services in Scotland (Scottish Government, 2021b).
+The wider Independent Forensic Mental Health Review (2021) - 'The Barron Review' - recommended the creation of a single national forensic mental health system and a new NHS Board for forensic mental health services in Scotland (Scottish Government, 2021b).
 In relation to children and young people, the following recommendations were made: